gavinhoward/bc/README.md

 [GNU `bc`](https://www.gnu.org/software/bc/) extensions.

 This `bc` is Free and Open Source Software (FOSS).
-It is licensed under the BSD 3-clause License, with a special exemption for the Toybox project and the Android Open Source Project to use it under the BSD 0-clause License.
+It is licensed under the BSD 3-clause License, with a special exemption for the Toybox project to use it under the BSD 0-clause License.

 Because this `bc` makes use of [`arbprec`](https://github.com/cmgraff/arbsh) by [cmgraff](https://github.com/cmgraff) and [hexingb](https://github.com/hexingb)